CGE Student Spotlight: Damian Rodriguez-Ledesma

 Separately from GCC, Rodriguez-Ledesma is also enrolled in FSU’s Undergraduate Certificate in Emergency Management and Homeland Security which provides students with a variety of classroom and real-world experiences and develops critical skills for working in the field of emergency management.

 Undergraduate students interested in learning more about global issues and demonstrating to employers and graduate schools that they're ready to succeed in a diverse and multicultural world should enroll in the Global Citizenship Certificate.

 Students take a total of four academic courses (one required course and three electives from a list of 500+ liberal studies courses that enhance understanding of global issues and cultures); attend eight intercultural events; and complete one sustained experience.
-GCC students earn a transcript notation, and completion of the Global Citizenship Certificate counts toward one of the requirements for the Garnet and Gold Scholar Society.
+GCC students earn a transcript notation, and a physical certificate upon completion.
+They can also add in-demand job skills like intercultural communication and analytical thinking to their resume.

 FSU students who are interested in enrolling in the Global Citizenship Certificate program can visit cge.fsu.edu/globalcitizen to learn more or email email@example.com to request an advising appointment.

 If you’re a Global Citizenship Certificate who would like to be featured by the CGE, please complete this 25-minute questionnaire.